 - benefit a wider group of heritage building owners who may not be eligible for the fund.

 All funding grants will be contingent on a matched contribution from one or more sources (including the private owner, local authority, charitable or community organisations).

 Register here for Heritage EQUIP updates

-Register here to receive an email when updates on Heritage EQUIP are released, including announcements on the opening of grant rounds.
+Register here to receive email updates on Heritage EQUIP.

 For more general enquiries about Heritage EQUIP, please email: email@example.com